 For a moment Poppy just stood and stared, trying to take in the scene before her.
 Six empty bins sat on a long table.
 There was nothing else in the room.

-She began to dart around the room like a hungry hummingbird.
+She began to dart around like a hungry hummingbird.
 From one corner to another she flew.
 She circled all around the empty bins and then dove under the table.
 There wasn’t so much as a single seed anywhere.

 There were endless possibilities.
-Every creature in the Fairy Realm knew Poppy scattered wildflower seeds in the meadow.
+Everyone in the Fairy Realm knew Poppy scattered wildflower seeds in the meadow.

-She stepped outside and began to walk along the branch.
-When she reached the tree trunk, she moved to the branch below, and then the one below that, as she searched and searched for clues.
+She stepped outside and began to walk along the branch until she reached the tree trunk.
+Then she moved to the branch below, and then the one below that, as she searched and searched for clues.
 When at last she found herself on the ground, she started walking in circles around the tree.
-Gradually she moved farther and farther away.
-Just as she decided to make one last round, she heard a sound.
+Just as she decided the next round would be her last, she heard a sound.

 The sound of raindrops woke Poppy from a sound sleep.
 A quick glance at the window showed that the rain she had been waiting for was cascading down the glass.
 The first April shower had begun at last.

 She leaped out of bed, and raced across the room for a better view.
 Grey clouds stretched across the sky as far as her eyes could see.
 The wind flung raindrops in all directions, while occasional sun beams pierced the grey to shine on the ground.
 This was going to be a perfect day to scatter seeds!
 Her head was already filled with images of the beautiful wildflowers that would fill the meadow in summer.

 But first she had to plant the seeds.
 And she needed to hurry.
 For the snow had lasted longer than usual this year, and it was nearly May.
 It wasn’t going to be easy to get the planting finished in time for the flowers to bloom in June.